shopsys/shopsys/docs/storefront/gtm/hooks.md

 ## useGtmProductDetailViewEvent

-Hook used to handle viewing of the product detail page.
+Hook used to handle the viewing of the product detail page.

 ```ts
 export const useGtmProductDetailViewEvent = (